dhanoa2144/gen/README.md

 ![Deploy Website](https://github.com/grindstonecreative/genu-training/workflows/Deploy%20Website/badge.svg)

-# Skeletor Base Theme
+# Wordpress GenX Theme

-This theme is built to provide a blank slate for all Grindstone Creative WordPress projects.
+This theme is built using Bootstrap, GULP, ACF and CPT.

 To get it up and running, `git clone` this repository into your local themes folder and run `npm install` to bring in the required development dependencies.